 - Pathways: You can automate the frequency in which you want to send these activities to your clients using Pathways.

-- Wheel of Life: Most coaches use our Wheel of Life at discovery sessions to identify client goals and measure progress along the way.
+- Wheel of Life: Most coaches use our Wheel of Life template to create personalized assessments that can identify client goals and measure progress along the way.

 - Client Notes: This feature allows you to keep track of client sessions by taking notes electronically.
 The notes can be saved, searched, and retrieved with ease.

 - Expansions: In addition to creating Activities on your own, Quenza provides a library of Activities designed by our expert coaches.
 You can readily reuse these Activities for your clients.

 - Coaching Community: Through the Quenza community, you will meet other like-minded coaches and have a place to ask questions and share your experience.

 As you can see, your coaching philosophy is an integral part of your coaching practice and feeds into every area of your practice and life.

 We hope this post helps you with developing your life coaching philosophy.
 Please feel free to share your philosophy statements in the comments below.